Bitter Melon Gummies: Why Manufacturing Them Is Harder Than It Looks

 Many bitter melon projects get into trouble at the raw material stage.
 An extract can look great on paper and still be a nightmare in gummies if it doesn't play well with the syrup, gel system, or moisture targets.

-When evaluating bitter melon extract specifically for gummies, the questions that matter are often unglamorous:
+When evaluating bitter melon extract for gummies, ask the unglamorous questions:

-- Is the particle size likely to create grit or settling during holds?
+• Will particle size create grit or settling during holds?

-For gummies, “best extract” often means “most compatible with the process,” not simply the most concentrated or the most marketable.
+For gummies, the "best extract" often means "most compatible with the process," not the most concentrated or marketable.

 Heat history matters more than peak temperature

-Gummies are thermal products, and botanicals can be sensitive to the way heat is applied.
-The real risk usually isn’t the maximum cook temperature-it’s the total heat history the ingredient experiences from start to finish.
+Gummies are thermal products, and botanicals can be sensitive to how heat is applied.
+The real risk isn't the maximum cook temperature—it's the total heat history the ingredient sees from start to finish.

 In production, that heat history is shaped by:

-- Whether any portion of the batch becomes rework (and gets heated again)
+• Whether any portion becomes rework and gets heated again

 A practical rule of thumb: add bitter melon extract as late as feasible, then keep the deposit window tight so the batch isn't "cooking in place" while you run.